-Objective: There are several comparison studies to explain the specific properties of oral tissue derived mesenchymal stem cells.
-However, apical papilla stem cells from supernumerary tooth (ST-APSCs) have not been characterized for their MSC properties yet.
+Objective: There are several comparative studies that were conducted to explain the specific properties of oral tissue derived mesenchymal stem cells (MSC).
+However, apical papilla stem cells derived from supernumerary teeth (ST-APSCs) have not been characterized for their MSC properties yet.

-Methods: In the current study, ST-APSCs were isolated and characterized from a nonsyndromic male patient to evaluate the MSC characteristics.
-DPSCs and ST-APSCs were isolated and characterized for mesenchymal surface markers.
-Cells were differentiated into osteo-, chondro- and adipogenic cell types.
+Materials and Methods: In the present study, ST-APSCs were isolated and characterized from a nonsyndromic male patient to evaluate the MSC characteristics.
+Dental pulp stem cells (DPSCs) and ST-APSCs were isolated and characterized for mesenchymal surface markers.
+Cells were differentiated into osteo-, chondro-, and adipogenic cell types.

-Results: Both cell types expressed MSC surface markers.
-When DPSCs and ST-APSCs were cultured in differentiation media promoting transformation to osteo-, chondro- and adipo-genic lineages, both showed calcium mineralization, chondrogenic mass formation and lipid accumulation.
-However, DPSCs derived from wisdom tooth demonstrated more differentiation potential to osteo- and chondro-genic cell types compared to ST-APSCs.
+Results: Both cell types expressed the MSC surface markers.
+When DPSCs and ST-APSCs were cultured in differentiation media promoting transformation to osteo-, chondro-, and adipo-genic lineages, both showed calcium mineralization, chondrogenic mass formation, and lipid accumulation.
+However, DPSCs derived from a wisdom tooth demonstrated more differentiation potential to osteo- and chondro-genic cell types compared to ST-APSCs.

-Conclusion: Overall, ST-APSCs were characterized by their MSC properties and able to differentiate into three cell lineages.
-However, they are less potent for osteo- and chondro-genic cell lineage specification compared to DPSCs derived from wisdom tooth.
+Conclusion: Overall, ST-APSCs were characterized by their MSC properties and were able to differentiate into three cell lineages.
+However, they were less potent for osteo- and chondro-genic cell lineage specification compared to DPSCs derived from a wisdom tooth.